 - Don't overthink it.
-Listen to your intuition. - Be aware of values you think you should choose things like integrity and honesty.
+Listen to your intuition. - Be aware of choosing values you think you should choose things like integrity and honesty.
 You can value honesty without it being a value that drives your behaviour. - Think about the things that drive you CRAZY.
 What's underneath your pissed-off-ed-ness?
-It is likely a value being stomped on, ignored, and is currently unknown to you and/or others.
-Remember, we don't get upset about things that don't matter. - Consider your interpretation of the word; what is your experience with it?
-The word's dictionary definition doesn't matter here it's what it means to you.
+It is likely a value being stomped on, ignored, or is unknown to you and/or others.
+We don't get upset about things that don't matter. - Consider what your interpretation of the word is; what is your experience with it?
+The dictionary definition of the word doesn't matter here.

-If you have a lot of cards in the 'Yes' pile, go through them another time or two; further sort and filter until you have a list that feels right (for now).
+If you have a lot of cards in the 'Yes' pile, go through the cards another time or two; further sort and filter until you have a list that feels right (for now).

-Lay out the 'Yes' pile in front of you so you can see them all.
-Are there any you can combine because they feel similar?
-Perhaps truth and honesty or creativity and beauty.
-Is there a word that captures the essence of what this means for you?
-Are there any you're willing to discard?
-Remember, the dictionary definition of the words doesn't matter here - it's what they mean for you.
+Lay out the 'Yes' pile in front of you.
+Are there any words you can combine because they feel similar?
+Can you put them together for now?
+Or is there one that you're willing to discard?
+Perhap truth and honesty, or creativity and beauty; discard one and keep one.
+Remember, the dictionary definition doesn't matter here - it's what the words mean for you.

 When I first did the card sort, I chose fun and play.
-While they somewhat captured the value I was looking for, neither captured it how I needed them to.
+While they somewhat captured the value I was looking for, neither captured it in the way I needed it to.
 It took time for me to find the right word - "irreverence" - and when I did, I felt that 'Yes!
 That's it!'
 Be patient.
-The word will appear, sometimes when you least expect it.
+The word will appear when you least expect it.

 Take stock of your 'Yes' pile.
-Our overall goal is to get to a maximum of 8-10 cards and then to further reduce from there.
+Our goal is to get to a maximum of 8-10 cards, and then to further reduce from there.
 Look at the cards; is there another opportunity to combine or reduce?
-If you had to give one up, which one would you be willing to let go of?
-Perhaps it can be combined with another word or perhaps it's something that is important to you, but not a strong value.
+If you had to give one up, which one would you be willing to let go?

-Continue refining your 'Yes' pile until you have the three to five values that are the most important to you.
-Three to five is a great number because you'll be able to remember them.
-Any more would be too many to bring them to life every day.
-I have difficulty remembering what I ate for breakfast yesterday, so a list of 10 values won't work for me.
+Continue refining your 'Yes' pile until you have the 3 values that are the most important to you.
+Three is a great number because you'll be able to remember them.
+Any more would be too many for you to bring them to life every day.
+I have a hard time remembering what I ate for breakfast yesterday, so a list of 10 values won't work for me.